 No. A foreign worker cannot agree to a reduction in his/her wages unless the reduction is permitted by Labour Standards legislation.
 Any agreement to an unlawful reduction is considered void.
 There are narrow exceptions to this rule.

 An employer can end the employment of an employee, including a foreign worker, by following the provisions of the Labour Standards Code for terminating an employee’s employment.
-If an employer needs to end the employment of a foreign worker, the employer should contact Labour Standards to discuss what steps should be taken to inform and support the worker.
 Also, the employer must notify Service Canada and Citizenship and Immigration Canada of the end of the employment.
 Please see the fact sheet When the Employer Ends the Employment for more details on ending employment.

 No. An employer does not have the authority to deport a foreign worker from Canada.
 If you have any questions about deportation, please contact Citizenship and Immigration Canada.